tiahittan/tiahittan/README.md

 # About Me:
-I'm currently in my second year at Loughborough University doing BSc Computer Science and Artificial Intelligence.
+I'm in my second year at Loughborough University doing BSc Computer Science and Artificial Intelligence.
 I'm currently looking for an industrial placement year.

 # Socials: